 On March 29, 2012, we entered into a seven-year non-recourse mortgage loan with PNC Bank, National Association with an original principal amount of \$21.9 million.
 The loan is secured by a first-priority deed of trust on One Beach Street and an assignment of all leases, rents and security deposits relating to One Beach Street.
 The loan has a maturity date of April 1, 2019, bears interest at a fixed rate per annum of 3.94% and is interest only.
 Our Operating Partnership provided a non-recourse carve-out guaranty and environmental indemnity.
 Proceeds of the loan will be used for general corporate purposes, including working capital and future acquisitions.

-Certain loans require us to comply with various financial covenants, including the maintenance of minimum debt coverage ratios.
-As of March 31, 2012, we were in compliance with all loan covenants.
+Certain loans require us to comply with various financial covenants.
+As of June 30, 2012, we were in compliance with all loan covenants.

 Credit Facility